 - Be patient.
 Children may need consistent, frequent exposure to healthy foods before they'll accept them.

 - Talk to your kids about resisting the pressure to make unhealthy choices that may come from friends, TV commercials and other advertising.
 When you see your child making unhealthy choices, explain why those foods or actions must be limited or avoided.
 And compliment them when you see them making healthy choices.

 - Stress the importance of eating a healthy breakfast!
 Research shows that children and teens who skip breakfast are at increased risk of becoming overweight or obese.

 Help your kids grow healthy

 The average childrens' diet today is often lacking in the nutrients kids need.
 But if we want our children to be healthy, we must teach them well, exemplify proper behaviors and give them the nutrients they need to build a healthy foundation for their future.
-To learn more, download the US Dept. of Agriculture's 3-part nutritional guidance for kids.
+To learn more, visit the US Dept. of Agriculture's Information Center for Child Nutrition.

 Of course, diet is only one factor in helping our kids grow safe, healthy and happy.
-The CDC provides a wonderful list of parenting ABCs at http://www.cdc.gov/family/parentabc
+The CDC provided a wonderful list of parenting ABCs.

 Nebraska Tips for Healthy Aging...